GoBlog

 Stringing a lot of words together is tough work!
 Could you imagine taking a written test and having your best friend interrupting you every five minutes to ask if you’ve seen this TikTok?
 I like to wait until everyone in my home has gone to bed to open my notebook.
 Maybe you’d like to put your headphones in and listen to music.
 Either way, your friend isn’t writing that draft.

-6. Learning How To Become A Better Writer Is To Be Collaborative
+6. Learning How to Become a Better Writer Is to Collaborate

 You might hear some people say something along the lines of “write for yourself.”
 Yes, those initial drafts.
 But whoever your audience is, you have an opportunity to get feedback.
 Was what I wrote clear?
 Did I achieve my objective?
 What wasn’t working in this draft?
 Did you like that joke on the third page?

 Let’s face it, we pour our soul into our writing.
-Even our first draft is “our baby”.
-When others don’t see it through the same eyes of passion.
-And / Or we have an issue if their thought process is not the same as ours.
-Remember the end goal.
-This is to inspire emotion and reaction out of others who see our work.
+Even our first draft is “our baby,” making us hesitant to change it in any way.
+Others don’t see it through the same eyes of passion, making it easier for them to spot any areas that need improvement.
+Furthermore, their thought process is not the same as ours, giving them a different perspective on writing.
+Remember the end goal: to inspire emotion and change among those who see our work.
+Or if you’re filling out your application portals, it’s to find colleges and get accepted to the best universities in USA.

-Instead of listening to the literal meaning to a harsh critic, ask yourself a Question.
-“Why didn’t they follow the path that I tried to lead them on.”
+Instead of feeling hurt by a harsh critic, ask yourself, “Why didn’t they follow the path I tried to lead them on?”
 See if further explanation, set up, or delivery is needed.
-The goal is to inspire the outcome you were trying to reach.
-When you figure out why the harsh comment is made, then you learn how to become a better writer.
+When you figure out which writing error(s) led to the harsh comments, you learn how to become a better writer.

-No one likes rejection or hearing they could have done a better job, and sometimes that is the worst part of writing: getting a rejection letter or a bad grade.
-It takes a lot of bravery to put your words out there, even if it’s just an essay for class or a caption on a social media post.
-Don’t be afraid to learn, revise, and try again, even if you feel a little vulnerable or afraid.
+No one likes rejection or hearing they could have done a better job.
+The worst part of writing is getting a rejection letter or a bad grade.
+It takes a lot of bravery to put your words out there, even if it’s just a caption on a social media post.
+Don’t be afraid to learn, revise, and try again, even if you feel afraid.
 It’s all part of the process.

-We all know that writing or any form of art is not as good as it could be when we are on the clock. we are at the mercy of a school deadline or a work deadline.
-When you run into writer’s block, that deadline adds a whole new level of stress that makes it even harder to write.
+Writing is not as good as it could be when we are on the clock.
+We are at the mercy of a school deadline or a work deadline.
+When you run into writer’s block, that deadline adds a whole new level of stress, making it even harder to write.

-Instead of following their deadlines, make you own.
+Instead of following their deadlines, make your own.
 Give yourself steps and small deadlines to reach well before the final due date.
-If you run into writers block, since it is your own deadline, extend it as needed.
+If you run into writer’s block, since it is your own deadline, extend it as needed.
 This will keep you on your path to complete your writing without the stress of the final deadline

 My most important rule for writing is that even though it is agonizing sometimes, it should be fun.
 Enjoy the ride.
-Don’s always become obsessed with the end result.
-Instead, enjoy the steps you had to take to get there.
+Don’t obsess over the end result.
+Instead, enjoy the steps it takes to get there.
 When you take the time to enjoy the process, your final work will show better and inspire more.

 About the Author

-Tylar Pendgraft is a writer and essay editor for ReadyEdgeGo.
-She has worked for over 8 years in higher education.
-Helping students learn how to write, figure out their next steps, and gain career experience.
+Tylar Pendgraft is the Director of Programs for ReadyEdgeGo.
 She has her B.A. in Literature-Writing from UC San Diego and M.F.A. in Dramatic Writing from University of Southern California.
 She loves to teach others how to become a better writer.
-In her spare time, she enjoys reading bedtime stories and being trampled by her three tiny dogs (Frodo, Tennyson, and Ozzie).

 Tylar Pendgraft